martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 The frame contains the following fields:

 Request-ID:
-: `Request-ID` is an 8-bit opaque identifier used to correlate subsequent certificate-related frames with this request.
+: `Request-ID` is a 16-bit opaque identifier used to correlate subsequent certificate-related frames with this request.
 The identifier MUST be unique in the session for the sender.

 Extension-Count and Extensions:
 : A list of certificate selection criteria, represented in a series of